 Day1 Radio Series Explores Science and ReligionArticles

-An eight-part series, “Faith & Science in the 21st Century,” has started its run on Day1, a non-profit ministry radio program geared towards mainline Protestant American churches.
+An eight-part series, “Faith & Science in the 21st Century,” has started its run on Day1, a non-profit ministry two-way radio program geared towards mainline Protestant American churches.
 The series, which is funded by a grant from the John Templeton Foundation, will feature leading theologians and scientists exploring key issues in science and religion.

 The first episode aired on September 27 with guest The Rev. Scott E. Hoezee, director of the Center for Excellence in Preaching at Calvin Theological Seminary in Grand Rapids.
 In the interview with series presenter Peter Wallace, Hoezee touched upon the importance of science when preaching or teaching about the faith, as well as how science and faith can inform each other.
 “Do science and faith inform each other, have anything meaningful to do with each other?” asks Hoezee.
 “The more we learn about creation through science, the more reasons we have to praise God.”